 Distributions to Participants - Following a participant's separation from service, a distribution of benefits will be made upon request in a single sum payment.
 The portion of a participant's account invested in the Union Pacific Common Stock Fund, if any, is distributed in cash unless shares of stock are elected at the time of distribution ("in-kind distribution").
 In-kind distributions are single sum and any fractional shares are distributed in cash.
-As described in the "General" section above, Coronavirus-related distributions were available beginning January 1, 2020, and before December 31, 2020, for up to \$100,000 to a "qualified individual".
 A participant who separated from service may defer distribution until the earlier of the participant's required beginning date, as defined in the Plan, or the participant's death.
 If distribution is deferred until the participant's required beginning date, the participant may elect distribution either in a single sum or in the form of monthly, quarterly, semi-annual, or annual installments.
 Such single sum distribution must be made (or installments begin) no later than the participant's required beginning date.
-If the participant remains employed with the Company after attaining age 72 (age 70 1⁄2 if the participant's date of birth is before July 1, 1949), the participant must either take a single sum distribution or begin installment payments of his/her account no later than the April 1st of the year following the year in which the participant separated from service.
-Under provisions of the CARES Act (described in the "General" section above), participants could waive their required minimum distribution payment(s) attributable to 2020.
+If the participant remains employed with the Company after attaining age 70 $\frac{1}{2}$ (or, if the participant's date of birth), the participant must either take a single sum distribution or begin installment payments of his/her account no later than the April 1st of the year following the year in which the participant separated from service.

-In-service withdrawals, including withdrawals of rollover contributions or after-tax contributions, hardship withdrawals, and withdrawals on and after age 59 1⁄2, may be made by a participant from his or her account in accordance with the Plan's provisions.
+In-service withdrawals, including withdrawals of rollover contributions or after-tax contributions, qualified birth or adoption distributions, hardship withdrawals, and withdrawals on and after age 59 1⁄2, may be made by a participant from his or her account in accordance with the Plan's provisions.